fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ![](../../images/9/23e.png)

-The issue is, that there is no guarantee that an entry with the specified id can be found.
+The issue is that there is no guarantee that an entry with the specified id can be found.
 It is good that we are made aware of this potential problem already at compile phase.
-Without TypeScript we would not be warned about this problem, and in the worst case scenario we could have ended up returning an <i>undefined</i> object instead of informing the user about the specified entry not being found.
+Without TypeScript, we would not be warned about this problem, and in the worst case scenario, we could have ended up returning an <i>undefined</i> object instead of informing the user about the specified entry not being found.

-First of all in cases like this we need to decide what the <i>return value</i> should be if an object is not found, and how the case should be handled.
+First of all, in cases like this, we need to decide what the <i>return value</i> should be if an object is not found, and how the case should be handled.
 The <i>find</i> method of an array returns <i>undefined</i> if the object is not found, and this is actually fine with us.
-We can solve our problem by typing the return value as follows
+We can solve our problem by typing the return value as follows:

 ```js
 const findById = (id: number): DiaryEntry | undefined => { // highlight-line